peter88213/nv_it/docs/stage_view.md

 > ```

+## "Sticky note"

+The yellow text area is for notes.
+Changes are applied when the mouse is clicked anywhere outside the text input field.

+When the "sticky note" of a plot point contains text, "N" is displayed in the tree view as a reminder.
+If the branch of a plot line with plot points containing notes is collapsed, the "N" is displayed in the plot line row.

 ## Navigation buttons

--   **Precedente** lets you navigate to the previous project note in the tree.
+-   **Precedente** lets you navigate to the previous stage in the tree.
--   **Prossimo** lets you navigate to the next project note in the tree.
+-   **Prossimo** lets you navigate to the next stage in the tree.

 ---